-Alternative D requires CWD testing to document the highly likely absence of the disease within the elk population prior to implementation.
+Alternative D and the preferred alternative require CWD testing to document the highly likely absence of the disease within the elk population prior to implementation.
 Currently, the only feasible option available requires sampling after the animal has died (post-mortem).
 Although live tests for CWD in elk are in their experimental phase (a study has been initiated at Rocky Mountain National Park), they are very new and it is unknown how sensitive they are in determining whether or not CWD is present.
 At this time, they are not a viable option for use in demonstrating the presence or absence of the disease in a cervid population (Powers 2008).
 If that should change, the NPS would evaluate whether or not the live test is appropriate for use at the park.
-Additional information on CWD and NPS actions related to the disease are described in appendix C.
+Additional information on CWD and NPS actions related to the disease are described in appendix C of this plan/EIS.

-- 3. Disposal of CWD-positive Carcasses: Although not an issue at this time, should an elk carcass test positive for CWD, it would be landfilled at approved facilities per state guidelines under all alternatives (see the "State of North Dakota Statutes and Guidelines" section of Chapter 1). - 4.
-Disposal of CWD-negative Carcasses: To the extent feasible, meat from elk carcasses would be donated to non-profit organizations, such as the North Dakota Community Association (on behalf of Sportsmen Against Hunger), tribes, or zoos.
-All donations of meat for human consumption would be conducted in accordance with requirements of the NPS Office of Public Health related to CWD (NPS 2006b).
+- 3. Disposal of CWD-positive Carcasses: Although not an issue at this time, should an elk carcass test positive for CWD, it would be landfilled at approved facilities per state guidelines under all alternatives (see the "State of North Dakota Statutes and Guidelines" section of chapter 1). - 4.
+Disposal of CWD-negative Carcasses: To the extent feasible, meat from elk carcasses would be donated to state agencies and/or non-profit organizations, such as the North Dakota Community Association (on behalf of Sportsmen Against Hunger), tribes, or zoos, in accordance with General Services Administration regulations regarding the authority of the federal government to transfer government property (elk meat in this case) to other entities.
+All donations of meat for human consumption would also be conducted in accordance with requirements of the NPS Office of Public Health related to CWD (NPS 2006b).
 This would include adopting the NPS Public Health guidelines pertaining to the donation of meat from areas outside 60 miles of a known CWD case (i.e., waiting for test results before donating, receiving informed consent from recipients).
 Although carcasses would be tested for CWD before they would be donated, it is important to note that the CWD tests are not sensitive enough to be thought of as a "food safety test" (i.e., a negative result does not guarantee that the animal does not have CWD) (NPS 2006b).
-Should future testing detect CWD in animals within 60 miles of the park, a different set of recommendations from the NPS Office of Public Health guidelines would be applied. - 5.
-Enhancing Hunting Opportunities Outside the Park: The park would continue to work with NDGF on enhancing elk hunting opportunities outside the park.
+Should future testing detect CWD in animals within 60 miles of the park, a different set of recommendations from the NPS Office of Public Health guidelines would be applied.

+5. Enhancing Hunting Opportunities outside the Park: The park would continue to work with NDGF on enhancing elk hunting opportunities outside the park.
 For alternative A (no action), this would focus on state actions such as adding elk hunting seasons or increasing the number of animals that can be taken, possibly to coincide with times of year elk are known to move outside the park (see the "Elk Movement and Distribution in and Around the South Unit" section of chapter 3).
 All action alternatives would include these options, as well as NPS conducting management activities timed with the state hunting season outside park boundaries as practicable.
 This would help create short-term hunting opportunities outside of the South Unit by dispersing elk.
 In addition, alternative E includes dispersing large numbers of elk outside the park which would enhance hunting opportunities in the units surrounding the South Unit.